nekitmm/starnet/README.md

 1. <b>Error: 'No package named tensorflow'.</b> Should be pretty self-explanatory: your python can not find tensorflow.
 That means you did not run pip to install it (<b>pip install tensorflow</b>) or something went wrong during this step if you did.

-2. <b>Error: ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory.</b> You are trying to use GPU version of tensorflow and you don't have CUDA properly installed.
+2. <b>Error: 'ImportError: libcublas.so.9.0: cannot open shared object file: No such file or directory.'</b> You are trying to use GPU version of tensorflow and you don't have CUDA properly installed.

-3. <b>Error: ValueError: The passed save_path is not a valid checkpoint: ./model.ckpt.</b> You did not copy network weights into proper location.
+3. <b>Error: 'ValueError: The passed save_path is not a valid checkpoint: ./model.ckpt.'</b> You did not copy network weights into proper location.
 See above.

+Let me know if you have any other issues with the code.
+(Preferably through *Astrobin*)

 <center><h1>Licenses</h1></center>